 - ensures the proper safeguarding of information shared with State, local, tribal and private sector (SLTPS) entities;

 - establishes a "Classified National Security Information Program" designed to manage access to and handling of such information;

-- establishes an SLTPS Policy Advisory Committee to discuss Program–related policy issues in dispute in order to facilitate resolution of disputes; and
+- establishes an SLTPS Policy Advisory Committee to discuss Program–related policy issues in dispute to facilitate conflict resolution; and

-- promotes inspections and monitoring of SLTPS programs and facilities to ensure there is an ongoing need for access to classified information.
+- promotes inspections and monitoring of SLTPS programs and facilities to verify that there is an ongoing need for access to classified information.

 The order is to be implemented in a manner "consistent with procedures approved by the Attorney General pursuant to Executive Order 12333, as amended."

 EO 13556 – Controlled Unclassified Information (3pp | 138kb | PDF) (November 4, 2010).
 This Executive Order:

 - establishes an open and uniform program for managing information that requires safeguarding or dissemination controls pursuant to and consistent with law, regulations, and Government–wide policies, excluding information classified under EO 13526 or the Atomic Energy Act, as amended;